Establishing trust in quantum computations: Abstract

 \section{Abstract}

-Real-world quantum computers have grown sufficiently complex that they can no longer be simulated by classical supercomputers, but their computational power remains limited by errors.
+Quantum computing hardware has grown sufficiently complex that it often can no longer be simulated by classical computers, but its computational power remains limited by errors.
 These errors corrupt the results of quantum algorithms, and it is no longer always feasible to use classical simulations to directly check the correctness of quantum computations.
 Without practical methods for quantifying the accuracy with which a quantum algorithm has been executed, it is difficult to establish trust in the results of a quantum computation.
 Here we solve this problem, by introducing a simple and efficient technique for measuring the fidelity with which an as-built quantum computer can execute an algorithm.
-Our technique converts the algorithm's quantum circuits into a set of closely related circuits whose success rates can be efficiently measured.
+Our technique converts the algorithm's quantum circuits into a set of closely related ``mirror circuits'' whose success rates can be efficiently measured.
 It enables measuring the fidelity of quantum algorithm executions both in the near-term, with algorithms run on hundreds or thousands of physical qubits, and into the future, with algorithms run on logical qubits protected by quantum error correction.

 Quantum computers with hundreds of qubits are becoming available, and error rates on quantum logic operations are rapidly decreasing \cite{Corcoles2020-vn, Arute2019-mk}.
 This is making it possible to execute increasingly complex quantum algorithms, and quantum advantage on artificial problems has now been demonstrated \cite{Arute2019-mk, Zhong2020-rk}.
 Marquee quantum algorithms for factoring and quantum simulation likely require large quantum circuits, which can only be implemented with low error on logical qubits protected by quantum error correction.
-However, there is speculation that noisy intermediate scale quantum (NISQ) computers \cite{Preskill2018-jz} may soon outperform state-of-the-art classical computers on some scientifically important problems \cite{Preskill2018-jz, Bharti2022-rz,Nam_2020,Yeter-Aydeniz_2020,Tazhigulov_2022}.
+However, there is speculation that quantum computers may soon outperform state-of-the-art classical computers on some scientifically important problems \cite{Preskill2018-jz, Bharti2022-rz,Nam_2020,Yeter-Aydeniz_2020,Tazhigulov_2022}.
 This possibility magnifies a long-standing and foundational problem in quantum computing: how can the results of a quantum algorithm executed on an imperfect, noisy quantum computer be verified as correct or accurate?

 Establishing trust in the results of quantum computations, \eg, to verify any claims of quantum advantage, is a multi-faceted task.
 Arguably, the most important and challenging part of this endeavor is establishing that the algorithm's quantum component---its quantum circuits---were implemented with sufficient accuracy, despite the presence of inevitable hardware errors and noise.
 This requires verifying the correct operation of a complex system that is infeasible to simulate using even the most powerful supercomputers.
 The noise and errors in a quantum computer's individual components, \ie, its qubits and logic gates, can be characterized in detail \cite{Blume-Kohout2017-vy}.
 However, extrapolating whole-system performance from this data is infeasible or requires approximations, and even in the few-qubit setting these extrapolations are often inaccurate \cite{Proctor2020-ky}.